Tory ministers and shadow cabinet members ‘accused of sexual misconduct’

 Three Tory ministers and two shadow cabinet members ‘face allegations of sexual misconduct’

-They are among 56 MPs who have been referred to the Independent Complaints and Grievance Scheme (ICGS)
+They are among 56 MPs who have been referred to the Independent Complaints and Grievance Scheme

 Three Conservative cabinet ministers and two Labour shadow cabinet ministers have been reported to a parliamentary watchdog that deals with complaints against MPs, it has been reported.